 How should you price your work to actually earn money?

-Here are three questions to ask yourself, to help define your worth and your own personal fair wage:
+There are three questions to ask yourself to help define your value and your personal fair wage.

-- Do I need to earn a set salary?
+Do you need to earn a set salary?

 $500 / 4 weeks = $125 / week

 $125 / 5 days = $25 / day